-Visually impaired Ashwini Angadi had always dreamt to give back to people like her.
+Visually-impaired Ashwini Angadi had always dreamt of giving back to people like her.
 She went on to set up Belaku Academy, which provides children with quality education and life skills to survive even in adverse environments.

 In 2013, Ashwini received the UN Special Envoy for Global Education’s Youth Courage along with Malala Yousafzai.
 And then In 2015, she was awarded the Queen’s Young Leader Award and in a recent book launched by the ‘Limca Book of Records,’ she was included in ‘People of the Year’.

-In an interview with the humble and kind Ashwini, we went down memory lane as she spoke about the joy of being a mother to so many kids and her hidden love for singing.
+In an interview, we went down memory lane as she spoke about the joy of being a mother to so many kids and her hidden love for singing.
+Excerpts: